Cocos (Keeling) Islands: Defence and law enforcement

 Defence is the responsibility of the Australian Defence Force.
-There are no active military installations or defence personnel on the islands.
-The Administrator may request the assistance of the Australian Defence Force if required.
-The 2016 Australian Defence White Paper stated that the airfield in the island would be upgraded to support the RAAF's P-8 Poseidon maritime patrol aircraft.
+Until 2023, there were no active military installations or defence personnel on the island; the administrator could request the assistance of the Australian Defence Force if required.

+In 2016, the Australian Department of Defence announced that the Cocos (Keeling) Islands Airport (West Island) would be upgraded to support the Royal Australian Air Force's P-8 Poseidon maritime patrol aircraft.
+Work was scheduled to begin in early 2023 and be completed by 2026.
+The airfield will act as a forward operating base for Australian surveillance and electronic warfare aircraft in the region.

+The Royal Australian Navy and Australian Border Force also deploy Cape and Armidale-class patrol boats to conduct surveillance and counter-migrant smuggling patrols in adjacent waters.
+As of 2023, the Navy's Armidale-class boats are in the process of being replaced by larger Arafura-class offshore patrol vessels.

 Civilian law enforcement and community policing is provided by the Australian Federal Police.
 The normal deployment to the island is one sergeant and one constable.
 These are augmented by two locally engaged Special Members who have police powers.

 Courts

 Since 1992, court services have been provided by the Western Australian Department of the Attorney-General under a service delivery arrangement with the Australian Government.
 Western Australian Court Services provide Magistrates Court, District Court, Supreme Court, Family Court, Children's Court, Coroner's Court and Registry for births, deaths and marriages and change of name services.
 Magistrates and judges from Western Australia convene a circuit court as required.